 Upon proper certification, qualified Scholarship Advisors to Resident Chapters of Alpha Chi Rho Fraternity, will be granted up to $250 per term, not to exceed $500 per calendar year.

-On a matching basis, the Foundation will provide a grant for any Resident Chapter which meets certain requirements.
+On a matching basis, the Foundation will reimburse any Resident Chapter meeting certain requirements.
 Cost must be directly associated with the establishment or improvement of a Chapter’s library facilities.
-Upon proper documentation, the Chapter can apply for a grant up to $500 per calendar year.
+Upon proper documentation, the Chapter can apply for reimbursement up to $500 per calendar year.

 When a Chapter’s grade point average (GPA) exceeds the All Men’s GPA for an academic year, the college library will be presented with a check for $100; for two consecutive years, a check for $200; for three or more consecutive years, a check for $300.